astrohart/MFR/MFR.Tests.Common/README.md

 ##### Summary

-String containing the fully-qualified pathname of a folder that stores the projectFileRenamerConfiguration file.
+String containing the fully-qualified pathname of a folder that stores the configuration file.

 <a name='F-MFR-Tests-Common-RegistryDataExchangeTestsBase-CONFIG_FILE_NAME'></a>
 ### CONFIG_FILE_NAME `constants`